Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Religious Context The U.S. State Department’s 2023 International Religious Freedom Report cites estimates of about 46 percent Muslim, 31 percent adherents of Indigenous religious practices, and 19 percent Christian.

-Christian Pressure Context Localized community pressure and religious-freedom sensitivity, based mainly on 2023 U.S. State Department religious-freedom reporting.
+Church and Community Context Localized community opposition affecting some churches, based mainly on 2023 U.S. State Department religious-freedom reporting.

 Guinea-Bissau sits on the Atlantic coast of West Africa, bordered by Senegal to the north and Guinea to the east and south, with the Bijagós Archipelago lying offshore.
-A body map here helps readers locate the country within West Africa and see its immediate regional setting before moving into the country’s church, political, and social context.
+The body map below helps readers locate Guinea-Bissau within West Africa and see its regional setting before moving into the country’s church, political, and social context.

 Map showing Guinea-Bissau on the Atlantic coast of West Africa, bordered by Senegal and Guinea, with the Bijagós Archipelago offshore.